 3) Protect Eyes from the Sun:

-This is particularly important in Cayman’s sunny climate!
+A child's eyes, which are not yet fully developed, let in 70% more of the harmful UV rays emanating from sunlight than an adult's.
 Excessive UV exposure has been linked to cataracts, retinal damage and even eye cancer.
-Children are more at risk of vision damage as their eyes are still developing.
 Always ensure that your child is wearing sunglasses that block 99%-100% of UV light to ensure maximum protection.

 4) Limit Screen Time: